Agent Experience

 The Evolution of Experience Design in the Age of AI

-Experience design has evolved from serving humans (UX) to developers (DevEx), and now to AI agents (AgentEx).
+Experience design has evolved from serving humans (UX) to developers (DevEx), and now to AI agents (AX).
+As billions of agents come online, their experiences will drive relevancy, preference, and adoption for all sites and services.
 Discover the next frontier of interaction design.

 UX